sdiehl/write-you-a-haskell/008_extended_parser.md

 scanTokens = alexScanTokens
 ```

-The token definition is list of function definitions mapping atomic character
+The token definition is a list of function definitions mapping atomic characters
 and alphabetical sequences to constructors for our ``Token`` datatype.